Amanda Jelicich-Kane

 Dara Gill

-Project Manager
+Design Manager

 Dara is a seasoned contractor who specialises in supporting artists through design, fabrication and installation processes.
-Passionate about helping artists realise their vision, Dara leverages his background as a visual artist and a project manager in the construction industry, serving as a link between these two professions.
+Passionate about helping artists realise their vision, Dara leverages his background as a visual artist and a project manager within the construction industry, serving as a link between these two professions.